 Unfortunately, it turned out that this wasn’t just an issue of appropriate dress, but of the way she viewed her team.

-Most managers would agree that discussing hygiene with employees is one of the most uncomfortable conversations they ever imagine.
+Most managers would agree that discussing hygiene with employees is one of the most uncomfortable conversations they can imagine.

 The key to minimizing embarrassment on both ends is to discuss the topic openly without beating around the bush, just as you’d do if talking about tardiness or poor communication.